In some cases, a different slope gradient may be used in generating the slopes.

 3. Identify point/line of gradient transition will takes place

 4. Draw ‘dummy platform’

 Note: you may used ‘Previous Slope’ function to show the previous slope generated as a reference to draw the ‘dummy platform’

-5. Input the new gradient at dummy platform and regenerate slope
+5. Input the new created dummy platform properties.
+Then, make sure that user change the new Cut/Fill Slope Ratio at dummy platform and regenerate slope

 6. Image below is when the dummy platform is drawn as per berm width (1.5m wide)